tddapps/blog/_posts/2018-10-08-creative-selection.md

 ## A software engineer

 [Ken Kocienda](https://amzn.to/2NuMFN4) accurately depicts what being a software engineer feels like:
-- The pressure to meet deadlines
+- The pressure to meet deadlines.
-- How annoying bugs are
+- How annoying bugs are.
-- How weeks of efforts can get scrapped
+- How weeks of efforts can get scrapped.
-- How valuable feedback can be delivered in suboptimal ways
+- How valuable feedback can be delivered in suboptimal ways.
-- How being a manager is not the logical progression of being an engineer
+- How being a manager is not the logical progression of being an engineer.
-- The dread for meetings
+- The dread for meetings.
 - How programming cannot solve a people problem.
-But people can always solve programming problems
+But people can always solve programming problems.
-- The pride of building a widely used product
+- The pride of building a widely used product.

 He does a good job explaining hard engineering problems with simple metaphors.